AFLplusplus/AFLplusplus/docs/ideas.md

-browser tool to create run-time analysis based on fuzzer_stats, queue/id* information and plot_data that allows for zooming in and out, changing min/max display values etc. and doing that for a single run, different runs and campaigns vs campaigns.
+browser tool to create run-time analysis based on fuzzer_stats, queue/id* information and plot_data that allows for zooming in and out, changing min/max display values etc. and doing that for a single run, different runs and campaigns vs. campaigns.
 Interesting values are execs, and execs/s, edges discovered (total, when each edge was discovered and which other fuzzer share finding that edge), test cases executed.
 It should be clickable which value is X and Y axis, zoom factor, log scaling on-off, etc.